 Animal-assisted therapy is useful for children with a wide range of physical, emotional, and mental disabilities.
 Because of its expansive range of benefits, AAT is typically used in tandem with other types of therapy or treatments.
 Animal-assisted therapy has proven helpful for children with the following conditions:

 - Cerebral palsy

 - Intellectual or developmental disabilities

 Animal-Assisted Therapy and Autism

 Animal-assisted therapy is particularly effective when it comes to children with autism spectrum disorder, including Asperger syndrome.
 One of the main benefits of animal therapy is the animal’s ability to act as a buffer between children and other people.
 This can give kids with autism valuable space so they can be more relaxed in social situations.

 Therapy animals can also provide assistance to children with autism-induced anxiety.
 This includes pawing or nose-nudging to interrupt repetitive behaviors, obstacle avoidance, and retrieval of a parent or cell phone during anxiety attacks.
 Some therapy animals are also trained in deep pressure touch stimulation, which involves using their body weight to regulate anxiety or other negative emotions.

-What Are the Benefits of Animal-Assisted Therapy for Children?
+What Are the Benefits of Therapy Animals for Kids?

 There are a wide range of benefits associated with animal-assisted therapy, especially when it comes to children.
 Involving animals helps create a therapeutic alliance that sometimes can’t be achieved between children and their parents or adult therapists.